dghuuloc/CS.Teach/ML/README.md

 ## What is Machine Learning
 Machine learning is a branch of artificial intelligence focused on building systems that can learn from data and improve their performance over time without being explicitly programmed.
 The primary aim is to develop algorithms that can recognize patterns and make decisions based on data inputs.

+Machine Learning (ML) and Artificial Intelligence (AI) are transforming the way we process data, make predictions, and automate decision-making.
+At the heart of ML, three fundamental techniques drive most applications:

 * Traditional programming **uses algorithms** to produce results from data:
 ```
 Data + Algorithms = Results